ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ### <span class="custom-heading" data-id="7">I am getting Telemetry Lost/Recovered and is getting annoying</span>

 ???
 Note "I am getting Telemetry Lost/Recovered and is getting annoying"
-    There's a handful of reasons why this is occuring, and if you have newer handset/radio, it shouldn't happen at all unless you're flying very far away using a receiver without an amplifier on its Telemetry signal (e.g. the EP receivers).
+    There's a handful of reasons why this is occuring, and if you have newer handset/radio, it shouldn't happen at all unless you're flying very far away using a receiver without an amplifier for its Telemetry signal (e.g. the EP receivers).

     - You're on an X9D(+) or a QX7 with subpar inverter chips.
 Check [this page](../hardware/x9d-troubleshooting.md) on how to remedy it.
     - You're on an early version of the Happymodel Slim Pro.
 Check [this FB post](https://www.facebook.com/groups/636441730280366/permalink/835603713697499/) for the fix from manufacturer.